uknadkarni/lfcs/lfcs.md

 `T` refers to when the execute permissions are off.
 `t` refers to when the execute permissions are on.

+#### umask
+The *umask* is a shell setting that defines a mask that will be subtracted from the default permissions
+Default permissions on directories are 777
+Default permissions on files are 666
+* *umask 022* will set the default permissions on files to 644
+* *umask 027* will set default permissions on directories to 750

+#### Commands
+`chown, chgrp, chmod, umask`

 ### Lesson 9: Storage Management Essentials
 Storage can be offered externally through SAN with protocols like iSCSI and Fiberchannel